Ghostish/View-Sequence-based-3D-object-recognition/README.md

        ├── train
        ......

-You can also directly download the prepared datasets from our [repo](./datasets).
+You can also directly download our preprocessed datasets from [here](https://drive.google.com/drive/folders/1pWHjDgg2f393wpjQzGezZoTChh6rLWTk?usp=sharing).

 ---
 ### Usage